Fighting OA

 Top vets sharing their tips

-To support your clinical decision-making, we sat down with leading equine orthopedic veterinarians at the Sports Medical Diagnostic Center in the Netherlands.
-In this series, they share how they manage OA across different joints—from early signs to long-term follow-up.
-The share their clinical reasoning, preferred treatment pathways, and practical rehab recommendations— grounded in extensive real-world experience.
+To support your clinical decision-making, we sat down with leading equine orthopedic veterinarians.
+In this series, they share how they manage OA across different joints — from early signs to long-term follow-up.
+The share their clinical reasoning, preferred treatment pathways, and practical rehab recommendations — grounded in extensive real-world experience.